-Application uptime is crucial for business operation and as an Infrastructure support, you must be equipped with the required monitoring tool for proactive action.
+Application uptime is crucial for business operation, and as Infrastructure support, you must be equipped with the required monitoring tool for proactive action.

 Some of the monitoring possibilities